cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::caution

-This is not really "cross seeding" anymore and likely will incur significant download for the matched torrent.
-This should be rarely needed as `cross-seed` can match from multiple sources. `cross-seed` is simply offering you the ability to revive the stalled torrents inside your client.
+This is not true "cross seeding" and will likely incur significant download for the matched torrent.
+This should rarely be needed as `cross-seed` can match from multiple sources. `cross-seed` is simply offering you the ability to revive the stalled torrents inside your client.